 An organization’s CSIRT needs to be aware of their security policies, whom to contact in case of an incident, and have access to the toolkits required to perform the actual incident response process.
-All the members of the team must participate in incident response drills in order to prepare for the incident response process.
+All the members of the team must participate in cybersecurity incident response drills in order to prepare for the incident response process.

 The team should know where the incident occurred, who reported it, and how it was discovered.
 They must be able to detect the compromised areas, the scope of impact, and the sources of the incident.
 In other words, this is the process of identifying a breach and enabling a quick response.

 After identification, one of the major steps is to contain the threat and prevent further damage.
 There are two types of containment—short-term and long-term.
 In short-term containment, an immediate response is taken to stop the threat from spreading and causing further damage.
 This can be achieved by taking the networks offline and counting on system backups to continue operations.
 Long-term containment involves resuming all systems to perform the standard business operations but without the accounts and backdoors that allowed the obtrusion.

 The next process is to restore the affected systems.
 In this process, all the systems involved in the incident are reimaged and traces of the security incident are removed.
 Most importantly, cybersecurity incident response companies must update their defense systems to avert similar security incidents from occurring again.